sparkdq.checks#

 - min_length

-Minimum allowed string length (must be > 0).
+Minimum acceptable string length threshold (must be positive).

 - Type: